unrelated homepage (or corpse congregation)

 And if you find it on a Sunday morning?

-Maybe the dead still won’t bother with you.
+Maybe the dead will welcome you.